acoustep/entrust-gui/README.md

 php artisan migrate
 ```

-Entrust-GUI uses [dwight/validating](https://github.com/dwightwatson/validating) which means you can set your validation rules in your models.
+Entrust GUI uses [dwight/validating](https://github.com/dwightwatson/validating) which means you can set your validation rules in your models.

 Here are ```User```, ```Role``` and ```Permission``` models to get your started.